Brianland

 Funny crappy car sounds from Bob’s Nissan that won’t go fast 🙂

-2:08:29 – Tim the assassin in his roaring Shelby catches up with Lockjaw now driving solo sans Willa.
+2:08:29 – Tim the assassin in his roaring Shelby catches up with Lockjaw who’s now driving solo sans Willa.

 2:09:10 – Avanti with Willa arrives at the 1776 compound [filmed at Walter’s Camp on the Lower Colorado River just south of Palo Verde near the Arizona border]